Reinforced Concrete Beam Calculation

 • Determine the load scheme.

-• The number of reinforcement layers.
+• Specify the number of reinforcement layers.